Selim Akl: Current research

-Recently Akl created "Quantum Chess".
+Akl created "Quantum Chess" in 2018.
 The purpose of Quantum Chess is not to make the game more difficult; rather, by adding the unpredictability of quantum physics to chess, humans and computers are put on a level playing field, as they both face the same difficulties posed by the weirdness of the quantum.
 Alice Wismath, an undergraduate summer student, wrote a program implementing one of the many versions that Akl proposed in his article On the Importance of Being Quantum in September's Parallel Processing Letters article.

 Akl has claimed that the notion of universality in computation is false.
 Akl asserts that no machine can claim universality since there will always be a larger set of problems that such a machine cannot solve.
 Akl has described the non-universality in computation in more detail.

 Conferences

 Akl chaired the 2007 International Conference on Unconventional Computation that took place in Kingston, Ontario, Canada.